i18n_extension 15.0.0 copy "i18n_extension: ^15.0.0" to clipboard

 import 'package:flutter/foundation.dart';

-final privacyPolicy = UniqueKey();
+final privacyPolicy = Object();

-final termsOfUse = UniqueKey();
+final termsOfUse = Object();

 extension Localization on Object {

-static final _t = Translations.byId<Object>('en_us', {
+static final _t = Translations.byId('en-US', {

-privacyPolicy: { 'en_us': 'Very Looong text', 'pt_br': 'Very Looong text' },
+privacyPolicy: { 'en-US': 'Very Looong text', 'pt-BR': 'Very Looong text' },

-termsOfUse: { 'en_us': 'Very Looong text', 'pt_br': 'Very Looong text' },
+termsOfUse: { 'en-US': 'Very Looong text', 'pt-BR': 'Very Looong text' },

-'My Settings': { 'en_us': 'My Settings', 'pt_br': 'Meus ajustes' },
+'My Settings': { 'en-US': 'My Settings', 'pt-BR': 'Meus ajustes' },

-'Ok': { 'en_us': 'Ok', 'pt_br': 'Salvar ajustes' },
+'Ok': { 'en-US': 'Ok', 'pt-BR': 'Salvar ajustes' },

-'Back': { 'en_us': 'Back', 'pt_br': 'Voltar' },
+'Back': { 'en-US': 'Back', 'pt-BR': 'Voltar' },

 });